sherzberg/apex-imd-code/workshops/mysql-linux/mysql.md

 $ apt-get install mysql-server
 ```

 That's it!
-We should b able to connect and vew some default database information:
+We should be able to connect and vew some default database information:

 ```bash
 $ mysql -p